 If you aren’t set on a specific location, you could explore other cities in the area that might offer comparable houses at lower prices.
-Try and stay out of higher priced housing markets if possible.
+Try and stay out of higher-priced housing markets if possible.

 Regardless of how much student loan debt you have or what type of home you are looking for, it’s always a good idea to gather as much information as possible:

 You don’t want to stretch yourself or your family too thin financially.
-Student loan debt is very real and needs to be a priority in your plans, but it doesn’t have to be a barrier keeping you from owning your own home.
-If you get your finances in order and make smart decisions, you can succeed and buy a house despite student loan debt.
+Student loan debt is very real and needs to be a priority in your plans.
+But it doesn’t have to be a barrier keeping you from owning your own home.
+If you get your finances in order and make smart decisions, you can succeed at buying a house with student loan debt.